 At the end of a long busy day, there’s nothing better than hunkering down under the duvet and sleeping soundly but have you ever wondered how horses sleep?
 Just like us sleep is vitally important to them too but unlike us, they don’t get all of their sleep in one go and they certainly don’t need as much sleep.
-The average horse (if there is such thing) will spend around 12% of their day (just under 3 hours) asleep but instead sleeping for a solid three hours they will spread their sleep out throughout the whole 24 hour period.
+The average horse (if there is such thing) will spend around 12% of their day (just under 3 hours) asleep but instead of sleeping for a solid three hours, they will spread their sleep out throughout the whole 24 hour period.
 In fact, it’s rare for an adult horse to spend more than 10 minutes asleep at any one time.

 Do horses sleep standing up?

 It’s actually a common misconception to say that horses sleep while standing up, yes they do ‘deep’ doze while standing but they won’t sleep deeply or enter the REM (REM (or Rapid Eye Movement) is a phase of sleep that’s important to physical and mental health both in humans and in animals) phase of sleep.
 When horses need to sleep deeply they will lie down.

 The reason that horses do stay standing while they doze though is because they’re prey animals.
 This means that if there’s a predator around then horse doesn’t need to waste precious time getting up, making their getaway much quicker and ultimately helping to save their life.

 Horses don’t actually ‘sleep’ standing up, they’ll only doze while standing up, but when it comes to REM sleep they always lie down.

 How do horses sleep standing up?